 Latent class regression model

-We created two-level hierarchical models each of which combines:
+We created two-level hierarchical models each of which combines:e

 Prevalence model: A logistic regression model trying to estimate the prevalence of TBM amongst the study population

 Latent class analysis: estimating the probabilities of having positive results from three tests in each class.
 Similar to previous applications (Qu, Tan, and Kutner 1996; Hadgu and Qu 2002; Schumacher et al. 2016), we also corrected for individual bacillary burden and procedural variance between samples.
 Latent bacillary burden is regressed by individual Gaussian random variables which captures noisy fluctuation of test results, and fixed effects coming from covariates.
 We hypothesise that even if two patients were in the same TBM positive class, one who had lower bacillary burden would be less likely to be tested positive.
 This lifted the local independence assumptions of vanilla Latent Class Analysis .